 His passion for the trombone has driven him to release two solo albums Paradiso e inferno, and Matthew Gee’s Amazing Sliding Circus.
-Both of these concept recordings address commonly held stereotypes surrounding the instrument, with the aim being to assist the wider music-loving public to appreciate the beauty, expressiveness, and flexibility of an instrument often overlooked.
+Both of these concept recordings address stereotypes associated with the instrument, with the express aim of introducing audiences to the beauty, expressiveness, and flexibility of an instrument often overlooked.

-As a soloist Matthew has performed internationally and has had a number of works written for him, most notably The Conquests of Zeus by Oliver Rudland, Circus Games and Sonata by Rob Keeley, and Fischietto è morto by Gary Carpenter.
-He gave the U.K. Première of Kurt Schwertsik’s Trombone Concerto at St. Johns’, Smith Square and is currently having a concerto written for him by Welsh composer Bernard Kane.
-He has performed and taken masterclasses at festivals all over the world, including those in Melbourne, Wellington (NZ), New York, Sarajevo, Lieksa (Finland), Isla Verde (Argentina) and Beijing.
-Concerto performances include works by Rimsky-Korsakov, Buxton Orr, Derek Bourgeois, Ferdinand David, Albrechtsberger and Luciano Berio’s demanding concerto Solo in the beautiful Konzerthaus in Bern.
+As a soloist Matthew has performed internationally and has had a number of works written for him, most notably Circus Games and Trombone Sonata by Rob Keeley and Fischietto è morto by Gary Carpenter.
+He gave the U.K. Première of Kurt Schwertsik’s Trombone Concerto at St. Johns’, Smith Square, and is currently having a concerto written for him by Welsh composer Bernard Kane.
+Concerto performances include works by Rimsky-Korsakov, Buxton Orr, Derek Bourgeois, Ferdinand David, Johann Albrechtsberger and Luciano Berio’s demanding concerto Solo in the beautiful Konzerthaus in Bern.

 Matthew has been part of the teaching faculty of London’s Royal Academy of Music in 2012.
 He dedicates an ever-increasing amount of time to trombone students and their education through one-to-one teaching, masterclasses and clinics.
 Trombone pedagogy forms an important part of his own study and he strives to develop this part of his portfolio over the future.
 He is regularly invited to brass festivals across the world to teach and inspire the next generation of young brass players, in places such as Melbourne, Wellington (NZ), New York, Sarajevo, Finland, Argentina and China.